cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd/overview.md

 ## About CinchyDXD 2.0

+{% hint style="warning" %}
+CinchyDXD 2.0 is still in development.
+Documentation might not reflect the actual behavior or process of the utility.
+{% endhint %}

 CinchyDXD 2.0 creates packages for further development in a version controlled environment (such as Git) where multiple developers can work on the same data experience.

 ## Prerequisites